wmccarth123/Project-3/README.md

     * Connect to XP_TokenCrowdsale by importing the SMART_CONTRACT_ADDRESS, WEB3_PROVIDER_URI, and .json file
     * Code front end display
     * Run Streamlit on computer terminal to display finalized from end
-4. Analyze Pennsylvania Census Data to consider marketing plan for the tokenized subscription service.
+3. Gather and analyze Philadelphia market data in order to develop a successful marketing strategy
+4. Results, Conclusions, & Next Steps

+---

-### Step 1:Code the XP_Token.
+### Part 1:Code the XP_Token.
 XP_TokenCrowdsale, and XP_TokenCrowdsaleDeployer Contracts

+Location: XPTokenMintable.sol & XPTokenCrowdsale.sol
+Please note that the starter code & instructions are sourced from class activity 04-Stu_XP_Token_Crowdsale

 1. Inside the `XPTokenMintable.sol` file, find the code that creates the `XP_Token` contract.
 Remove the `mint` function from the main body of the constructor.
 (The `XP_TokenCrowdsale` contract will handle this functionality.)